edinburgh-napier/SET09102/notes/unit9_ai/case.md

   capture the full picture leading to complexity and duplication.
 * **Round-trip problems**: Given the complex set of documents required for the realistic representation of a software system, keeping them all consistent becomes a major overhead.
-* **Moving complexity rather thn reducing it**: To represent the full complexity of a software system would require an equally complex model.
+* **Moving complexity rather than reducing it**: To represent the full complexity of a software system would require an equally complex model.
 This point recalls the [short story](https://www.sccs.swarthmore.edu/users/08/bblonder/phys120/docs/borges.pdf) by Jorge Luis Borges which imagine a 1:1 scale map.